Toyota JZ engine: 2JZ-GTE

-The 2JZ-GTE is an inline-layout, six-cylinder, belt-driven dual overhead camshaft, air-intercooled, twin-turbocharged, cast-iron block, aluminium cylinder head engine designed and manufactured by Toyota Motor Corporation that was produced from 1991 to 2002 in Japan.
-It originally powered the Toyota Aristo V (JZS147) in 1991 before becoming Toyota's flagship performance engine in the Toyota Supra RZ (JZA80) in 1993.
+The 2JZ-GTE is an inline-layout, six-cylinder, belt-driven dual overhead camshaft, air-intercooled, twin-turbocharged, cast-iron block, aluminium cylinder head engine designed and manufactured by Toyota that was produced from 1991 to 2005 in Japan.
+Originally powering the Toyota Aristo V (JZS147) in 1991, it became Toyota's flagship performance engine in 1993 with the introduction of the Toyota Supra RZ (JZA80).

-Development and evolution of the engine was, principally, a response to Nissan's relatively new and then-successful RB26DETT engine, which had achieved much success in FIA Group A and Group N touring car championships.

 Its mechanical basis was of the existing 2JZ-GE, but differed in its use of sequential twin turbochargers and an air-to-air side-mounted intercooler.
-The engine block, crankshaft, and connecting rods of the Supra's 2JZ-GE and 2JZ-GTE are the same, with notable differences being that the 2JZ-GTE has recessed piston tops (giving a lower compression ratio), oil spray nozzles to aid in cooling the pistons and a different head (redesigned inlet/exhaust ports, cams and valves).
+The engine block, crankshaft, and connecting rods of the Supra's 2JZ-GE and 2JZ-GTE are the same, some differences being that the 2JZ-GTE has recessed piston tops (giving a lower compression ratio), oil spray nozzles to aid in cooling the pistons and a different head (redesigned inlet/exhaust ports, cams and valves).
 Toyota's VVT-i variable valve timing technology was added to the engine beginning in September 1997, and hence it phased out production of the original engine in Japan.
 Consequently, maximum torque and horsepower was raised for engines selling in all markets.
 The later 2JZ-GE VVT-i equipped models (Aristo, Altezza and Mark II) shared a different part number for weaker connecting rods.

-The addition of twin turbochargers, jointly developed by Toyota with Hitachi, in sequential configuration had raised its commercially cited output from 230 PS to the contemporary industry maximum of 318 PS at 5600 rpm.
-In its first appearance, torque was advertised as 44.3 kgm at 4000 rpm to be later recited as 46 kgm with the introduction of VVT-i in production year 1997.
+The addition of twin turbochargers, jointly developed by Toyota with Hitachi, in sequential configuration had raised its commercially cited output from 230 PS to the contemporary industry maximum of 318 PS at 6000 rpm.
+In its first appearance, torque was advertised as 44.3 kgm at 3800 rpm to be later recited as 46 kgm with the introduction of VVT-i in production year 1997.
 The mutually agreed, industry-wide output ceiling was enforced by Japan's now-defunct Gentlemen's Agreement exclusively between Japanese automakers selling to the Japanese domestic market.
 Engine power in the North American and European markets, as documented by Toyota, was increased to 320 hp at 5600 rpm.

 The export version of the 2JZ-GTE achieved its higher power output with the use of newer stainless steel turbochargers (ceramic for Japanese models), revised camshafts, and larger injectors (550 cc/min for export, 440 cc/min for Japanese).
 The mechanical similarities between the Japanese-specification CT20 turbine and export-specification CT12B turbine allow interchangeability of the exhaust-side propeller shaft.
 Additionally, the export-exclusive CT12B turbine received more durable turbine housings and stainless steel turbine and impeller fins.
 Multiple variants of the Japanese CT20 turbine exist discretely, which are identified with the B, R, and A part number suffixes (e.g.: CT20A).

 For all road car applications, two gearboxes were available for the engine: